Keeping Connected for RV Remote Work

 - Some may mean they just don't want you using public Wi-Fi sources, and to provide your own connection.

-There are ways to convert a wireless data connection to an ethernet connection - but before pursuing that path, make sure you thoroughly understand the requirement your particular employer has.
+There are ways to convert a wireless data connection to an ethernet connection - but before pursuing that path, make sure you thoroughly understand the requirements of your particular employer.

 And do realize that providing a consistent and reliable internet connection while living a mobile lifestyle can be challenging.
 You may have to make compromises in your travels to meet this need.